shinhugh/top-ten-playlist/README.md

 The Spring framework is used to simplify and build this system.
-Instead of deploying a dedicated machine for each endpoint and installing an actual reverse proxy, everything is done via code for a single server.
+Instead of deploying a dedicated machine for each endpoint and installing an actual reverse proxy, everything is done via code on a single server.
 A controller is written for each endpoint, and Spring's built-in mechanisms handle the routing to the correct controllers.
 This is more than enough for the expected amount of traffic (essentially none) for this project.
 Needless to say, load balancers are not necessary.

+For the database, MySQL is used, but this can easily be changed.
+For simplicity's sake, the two databases are merged into one.
+There is no functional difference, as each model exists in each own table.

 ## Flows